-Follow the waterways from the entire Baltic Sea area, so you can easily get to the castle pier.
+Following the waterways from the entire Baltic Sea area, you can easily get to the Manor House´s pier.

 Check the Nautical Chart 72 or Archipelago Chart 621: Latitude 58 ° 36 ́22 Longitude 16 ° 40 ́ 49″.

-Nearby are the Göta Canal as well as the St. Anna Archipelago, Arkösund and Oxelösund.
+Nearby are Göta Kanal as well as the St. Anna Archipelago, Arkösund and Oxelösund.

-All visiting boats are referred to moor at Slottsbryggan.
-Kvarnbryggan is only for private boats for seasonal rentals.
+All visiting boats are referred to moor at “Slottsbryggan”.
+“Kvarnbryggan” is only for private boats with seasonal rentals.

 Slottsbryggan and Kvarnbryggan

-The year 2012 was built Kvarnbryggan.
-It offers 10 moorings for seasonal rental.
+Kvarnbryggan was built 2012 and offers 10 moorings for seasonal rental.